dice-cyfronet/ip-wrangler/README.md

     user_name@host_name $ rake configure

-First time run, in foreground:
+When launching the system for the first time, run the following in foreground:

     user_name@host_name $ rake rundevel

-Verify if everything is okey.
+Verify that everything is okay.

-Next time run, in background:
+For subsequent runs, launch the system in the background:

     user_name@host_name $ rake run

-Stop `ipwrangler` running in background:
+To stop `ipwrangler` running in the background:

     user_name@host_name $ rake stop

-Clean rules created by `ipwrangler` from `iptables`:
+To clean rules created by `ipwrangler` in `iptables`:

     user_name@host_name $ rake clean

-Purge `ipwrangler` database and settings:
+To purge the whole `ipwrangler` database and settings:

     user_name@host_name $ rake purge